 - ETL Certified: Amico's dimmer light switches meet rigorous ETL high standards, suitable for residential, commercial, and office use

-- The dimmer switches for LED lights can be used in single-pole or 3 way dimmer switch applications with a mechanical switch, where lights are controlled from one or two light switches
+- DIMMER SWITCHES FOR LED LIGHTS: This dimmer switch can be used in single-pole or 3-Way applications with a regular toggle switch, where lights are controlled from one or two switches

 - Professional-Grade Load:Delivers professional-grade load capacity, supporting up to 150W for dimmable LED/CFL or 600W for halogen bulbs per unit, meeting the power requirements of various lighting scenarios